myspc-development/art-test/docs/admin-guide.md

 Key** here so the autocomplete endpoint can query Google.
 If the key is missing requests to `/wp-json/artpulse/v1/location/google` return a 400 error.

+### Social Auto-Posting

+The **Social Auto-Posting** tab lets you connect Facebook, Instagram, Twitter/X and Pinterest accounts.
+See the [Social Auto-Posting Setup](social-auto-posting.md) guide for the required API keys and per-post-type toggles.

 ## Accessibility & Mobile Notes

 All admin tools are responsive and keyboard accessible so you can manage events from any device.